Our goal is to share information and products that are truly helpful to renters.

 Apartment move-in checklist

-Everything you need to outfit your new place
+Everything you need to outfit your new apartment

 We’ll organize everything you need by room a little later on, but if you’re moving in now, here are the things you’re most likely to need right away.

 Paper plates will work for a little while, but it’s best to get some basic dinnerware plates and storage containers early on.
 You can grab most of this at Target, and they usually have some pretty nice-looking stuff at reasonable prices (expect more, pay less, right?).
 You can also grab these from Walmart.
 (If you want to shop around online, of course, check Amazon.
 But Target offers most of their selection online, and their site is pretty easy to navigate.)

 This one may seem a little obvious, but we aren’t talking about the bed frame and mattress (though you need those, too).
 We’re talking about bedding and pillows.
 More specifically: mattress covers, sheets, a comforter, pillows, pillowcases, and maybe some extra blankets if your apartment runs a little cold.
 After a long day of moving, one of the best things you can do for yourself is to have your bed all made up and ready for you.